National Injury Prevention Day

 Monday, July 6th, 2020 marks the 4th annual Nation Injury Prevention Day in Canada.
 Initiated by Parachute, it is designed to raise awareness about the devastating effects of predictable and preventable injuries.
 Perhaps this year more than any other, we need to pay special attention.

-According to the Cost of Injury in Canada report published in 2015, preventable injuries annually represent:
+According to the Cost of Injury in Canada report published in 2021 using data from 2018, preventable injuries annually represent:

 And the human cost is staggering: